History of Indonesia: Guided Democracy

 By 1956, Sukarno was openly criticising parliamentary democracy, stating that it was "based upon inherent conflict" which ran counter to Indonesian notions of harmony as being the natural state of human relationships.
 Instead, he sought a system based on the traditional village system of discussion and consensus, under the guidance of village elders.
 He proposed a threefold blend of nasionalisme ('nationalism'), agama ('religion'), and komunisme ('communism') into a co-operative 'Nas-A-Kom' government.
 This was intended to appease the three main factions in Indonesian politics — the army, Islamic groups, and the communists.
 With the support of the military, he proclaimed in February 1957 a system of 'Guided Democracy', and proposed a cabinet representing all the political parties of importance (including the PKI).
 The US tried and failed to secretly overthrow the president, even though Secretary of State Dulles declared before Congress that "we are not interested in the internal affairs of this country."

 Sukarno abrogated the 1950 Constitution on 9 July 1959 by a decree dissolving the Constitutional Assembly and restoring the 1945 Constitution.
 The elected parliament was replaced by one appointed by, and subject to the will of, the president.
+This dissolution of the constitutional assembly caused Sukarno to ban the Masyumi Party in August 1960.
 Another non-elected body, the Supreme Advisory Council, was the main policy development body, while the National Front was set up in September 1960 and presided over by the president to "mobilise the revolutionary forces of the people".
 Western-style parliamentary democracy was thus finished in Indonesia until the 1999 elections of the Reformasi era.